arista-netdevops-community/ansible-avd-cloudvision-demo/INSTALLATION.md

 # Installation Process

-This document explain how to customize demo information and how to setup this environment.
+This document explains how to customize demo information and how to setup this environment.

 <!-- code_chunk_output -->